steffenlarson/WorkBook/src/reflections/wk7/quiz7.md

 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```
+The slot element based on my understanding is when we use different components this is what we use to plug in the component into the parents html template.
+We can plug in any number of things inside of a slot element, but we have been utilizing them by plugging them into the template portion of components and pages.
 ```